Kezxo/popcorntimewar.com/README.md

 > As you can see [here](https://github.com/popcorn-official/popcorn-app/issues?state=open) we have a lot of issues reported, demonstrating the activity of the repo

-> [https://github.com/popcorn-official/popcorn-app/commits/dev-0.3](the dev branch) is what was taken by time4popcorn.
+> [This dev branch](https://github.com/popcorn-official/popcorn-app/commits/dev-0.3) is what was taken by time4popcorn.

 > Their repo is a clone of ours with no issues, no commits and the same UI we were working for the past weeks.